thepeanutgalleryandco/create-and-mint-nft-collection/README.md

 ### Added Start Collection Edition Setting
 Users can now set at which edition number the collection creation process should start add.
-The `startCollectionEditionFromNumber` setting can be found in the `constants/nft_details.js` file.
+The `startCollectionEditionFrom` setting can be found in the `constants/nft_details.js` file.

 ### Added metadata filtration rule - Dependency Traits